KDE/documentation-docs-kdenlive-org/user_interface/menu/sequence_menu.rst

 Show Audio Thumbnails
 ---------------------

 Switches on or off the display of the audio waveform in audio tracks.
+How to change the audio clip colors see :ref:`Configure Clip Colors <configure_clip_colors>`.

 .. _timeline-show_markers_comments: